ga4gh/va-spec/docs/source/quick-start.rst

    VA Ecosystem Models and Dependencies

-   **Legend**  Models in the VA-Spec ecosystem that support generation of VA Standard Profile Schema (``RED``), representing the final product of the VA-Specification.
+   **Legend**  Models in the VA-Spec ecosystem that support generation of VA Standard Profile Schema representing the final product of the VA-Specification.
 Arrows on the left describe processes through which downstream models are generated from foundational ones.
 Arrows on the right describe the propagation of requirements upstream, from implementation models to inform Core-IM model expansion/refinement.
 The format of each model (e.g. 'YAML', 'JSON') is indicated by icons at the left of each.

 * The **SEPIO Core-IM** provides foundational representation of domain-agnostic concepts describing the knowledge generation process, and artifacts it produces, and relationships between them.
 It is part of a larger modeling Framework that includes a Profiling Methodology for deriving models specialized for particular types of Statements reporting variant knowledge, or Study Results reporting cureated sets of variant data.
 It is written in a yaml format and not formalized as a json schema, as it is not intended to be directly implemented in data.